 Revenue if an underpayment of tax has occurred.

-If you are a PAYE taxpayer, each year you can request a tax credit certificate from Revenue.
-If you are registered with Revenue's PAYE Anytime service you can view your tax credit certificate online.
+If you are a PAYE taxpayer and you are registered with Revenue's PAYE Services you can view your tax credit certificate online.
+You can do this using Revenue's myAccount Service online or on mobile and tablet devices using Revenue's RevApp.
 Your tax credit certificate will show the tax credits that your employer is deducting from your tax bill.
 If you find out during the year that your tax credits are not correct you should contact Revenue and any refund you may be due will be paid to you by your employer.
 It is also important to check you are not claiming tax credits you are not entitled to, as this will result in an underpayment of tax.

-To find out whether you owe tax or are due a tax refund you can request a P21 at the end of the year.
+To find out whether you owe tax or are due a tax refund you can:

 An underpayment will remain on your tax record with Revenue until it is paid.
-Your P21 or end of year review will show if you have underpaid tax.
+Your Statement of Liability will show if you have underpaid tax.
 It will also inform you how the underpayment will be collected.
 Usually, you will not pay money directly to Revenue.
 The easiest way for Revenue to collect the underpayment is to reduce your tax credits in the following year.

 An underpayment can also be deducted from any tax relief you are due.
 For example, if you have underpaid your income tax by €100 but are also due to get tax relief of €400 on medical expenses, the underpayment of €100 will be deducted from the overpayment of €400 and you will get a refund of €300.

-If you have a large underpayment which can not be easily repaid by reducing your tax credits the following year, you can arrange to pay Revenue directly by cheque, banker’s draft or postal order.
+If you have a large underpayment which cannot be easily repaid by reducing your tax credits the following year, you can arrange to pay Revenue directly by cheque, banker’s draft or postal order.
 You can pay the total amount in one payment or in instalments.
-You will need to contact your district tax office about repaying the underpayment.
+You will need to contact your local tax office about repaying the underpayment.

 Outstanding tax due to Revenue can incur interest and penalties.
 If you refuse to repay tax that is due Revenue can take you to court.

-If you think your tax is currently being calculated incorrectly or you want to request a P21 contact your district tax office.
+If you think your tax is currently being calculated incorrectly or you want to request a Statement of Liability, you can: